awsdocs/aws-control-tower-guide/doc_source/mandatory-controls.md

 # Mandatory controls<a name="mandatory-controls"></a>

-Mandatory controls are enabled by default when you set up your landing zone and can't be disabled\.
+Mandatory controls are owned by AWS Control Tower, and they apply to every OU on your landing zone\.
+These controls are applied by default when you set up your landing zone, and they can't be deactivated\.
 Following, you'll find a reference for each of the mandatory controls available in AWS Control Tower\.

 **Topics**
 + [Disallow Changes to Encryption Configuration for AWS Control Tower Created Amazon S3 Buckets in Log Archive](#disallow-changes-s3-buckets-created)